aspeakman/SolisControl/README.md

       battery_max_current: 74 # in amps (eg 2 * Pylontech US3000C with Recommend Charge Current of 37A each)
       # Also see https://www.youtube.com/watch?v=h1A80cSOrhA to view battery Dis/Charging Current Limits
       inverter_max_current: 62.5 # in amps - see inverter datasheet specs for 'Max. charge / discharge current'  (eg 62.5A or 100A)
-      random_start: true # charging/discharging starts at a random point within the periods below (if false takes place at the start of the period)
       charge_period: # Cheap period when energy can be imported from the grid at low rates
         start: "02:05"
         end: "04:55"
         current: 50 # charge current setting in amps
+        sync: 'random' # if 'start', charging is tied to start of period or if 'end' it is tied to the end (otherwise it starts randomly)
       discharge_period: # Peak period when energy can be exported to the grid at high rates
-        start: "16:05"
+        start: "16:05" # set both to "00:00" if no discharging
-        end: "18:55"
+        end: "18:55" # set both to "00:00" if no discharging
         current: 50 # discharge current setting in amps
+        sync: 'random' # if 'start', discharging is tied to start of period or if 'end' it is tied to the end (otherwise it starts randomly)
       #Uncomment these lines if you have an S3 data logger that occasionally disconnects - checks access and if necessart restarts the logger
       #s3_username: !secret solis_s3_username
       #s3_password: !secret solis_s3_password